 “I’m still skeptical.
 Why is the blockchain a safer way to store data?
 Can’t someone just hack the blockchain in order to change the history of the list or give themselves more money?”

 It can be a difficult idea to grasp, but the reason that the blockchain is safer is because it removes the central intermediary.
 Normally, criminal activity targets this trusted third party.
-Banks and corporations are the entities responsible for protecting our records and information, so they often targeted by criminals.
+Banks and corporations are the entities responsible for protecting our records and information, so they are often targeted by criminals.
 If an attacker is able to break through or fool the defenses of just one entity (a bank or corporation), they would be able to alter the information entrusted to the entity.
 However, because the blockchain is decentralized (remember that each participant has a copy of the information) an attacker would need to target at least 51% of all blockchain participants in order to successfully alter the data.
 While this type of attack is theoretically possible, it would be much more difficult than targeting a single entity and the effects of such an attack would probably prevent it from being profitable for the attacker.
 Unfortunately, a comprehensive analysis of attacks on the blockchain is outside the scope of this article.
 However, I think that we can safely say two things: 1. blockchain technology represents a powerful and revolutionary new tool for building trust and safety in a decentralized format; and 2. the technology is still young, and should be regarded with caution and optimism.

-There is reason to be excited and hopeful about the future of the system.
+There are reasons to be excited and hopeful about the future of the system.
 Realizing that bitcoin is only one example of an application of blockchain technology, we can start to imagine other ways that the blockchain might be put to good use.
 It could theoretically improve music copyrighting, recording land ownership, voting, and other industries that rely on trusting a centralized (and often disorganized) source of data.